Dealing with Uncertainty in Contextual Anomaly Detection: Experiments

 \subsection{Experimental Setup}

-We compare our approach to three types of state-of-the-art anomaly detections.
-First, we consider the contextual anomaly detection approaches QCAD and ROCOD as implemented in QCAD repository\footnote{\url{https://github.com/ZhongLIFR/QCAD}}.
-Second, we consider the classic Z-score.
-Finally, we use the standard non-contextual anomaly detection algorithms Isolation Forest (IForest)~\cite{liu2008isolation}, Local Outlier Factor (LOF)~\cite{breunig2000lof}, and Histogram-based Outlier Score (HBOS)~\cite{goldstein2012histogram} from the PyOD library~\cite{zhao2019pyod} with their default configurations.
+We compare our approach to three types of anomaly detection methods.
+First, we consider the contextual approaches QCAD and ROCOD, using the implementation from the QCAD repository\footnote{\url{https://github.com/ZhongLIFR/QCAD}} with the hyperparameter settings as in the original paper (number of trees in the quantile regression forest, maximal features, minimum node size, and number of conditional quantiles).
+Second, we include regression-based contextual baselines.
+For the Z-score in Equation~\ref{eq:zscore}, we fit a linear regression model on the training set and use a single global residual scale $S$ estimated from the training residuals.
+We further include the linear variance-estimation approach of \citet{altman:1993:construction_agerelated_reference} and, to isolate the contribution of heteroscedasticity, a homoscedastic variant of our method, denoted $\NS_{\mathrm{hom}}$, which uses a single GP.
+Finally, we use the standard non-contextual anomaly detection algorithms Isolation Forest (IForest)~\citep{liu2008isolation}, Local Outlier Factor (LOF)~\citep{breunig2000lof}, and Histogram-based Outlier Score (HBOS)~\citep{goldstein2012histogram} from the PyOD library~\citep{zhao2019pyod} with their default configurations.

-The proposed NS relies on the heteroscedastic Gaussian Process Regressor (HGPR) model, implemented using the GPFlow library~\cite{GPflow2017}.
-Key aspects of the HGPR model configuration include the use of a Rational Quadratic kernel~\cite{rasmussen:2006:gaussian_processes_machine}, which is well-suited for capturing both smooth and non-smooth variations in the data.
+The proposed NS relies on the heteroscedastic Gaussian Process Regressor (HGPR) model, implemented using the GPFlow library~\citep{GPflow2017}.
+Key aspects of the HGPR model configuration include the use of a Rational Quadratic kernel~\citep{rasmussen:2006:gaussian_processes_machine}, which is well-suited for capturing both smooth and non-smooth variations in the data.
 The heteroscedastic prior is modeled with a constant mean 0 and very low constant variance of $10^{-5}$.
 Inducing variables are initialized to the first 5\% of the training data and updated during optimization, with the number of inducing points set proportionally to the dataset size to ensure scalability.
 The model is trained using a hybrid optimization approach that combines Natural Gradient Descent with $\gamma=0.02$ and the Adam optimizer with a learning rate of 0.01.
 We trained models for a maximum of 40,000 epochs.